Online Dictionary of Intercultural Philosophy

 Buber, Martin: I and Though (Ich und Du, 1923) (by Gerald Cipriani) More to come

-Buen vivir (good life) in South American thought, in particular as occurent in the thought of the Kichwa, Aymaras, and Guarani people, who are living nowadays in Brazil, Colombia, Peru, Ecuador, Argentina and Chile, is a authentic way of life involved by ecological orientation (by Thiago Ledo) English and Portuguese ALAF
+Buen vivir (good life) in South American thought, in particular as occurent in the thought of the Kichwa, Aymaras, and Guarani people, who are living nowadays in Brazil, Colombia, Peru, Ecuador, Argentina and Chile, is a authentic way of life involved by ecological orientation (by Thiago Ledo) English and Portuguese ALAFI

 C